 These capabilities support our mission of shaping the future of fluid delivery with innovation and integrity.

-The Loss-of-Lubrication Smart Pod (LLSP) is a backup lubrication system designed for critical rotating systems.
-Originally developed for military rotary-wing aircraft, it is also applicable to commercial helicopters, industrial turbines, and unmanned systems where unexpected loss of lubrication can lead to catastrophic failure.
-The LLSP ensures safe continued operation during a primary lubrication system failure.
+The EmergencyPOD (EPOD) is a backup system designed for critical architectures.
+Originally developed for military rotary-wing aircraft, it is also applicable to commercial helicopters, industrial turbines, and unmanned systems to name a few.
+The EPOD will sense the failure, kick-in and deliver an emergency burst of fluid to prevent catastrophe.
+The EPOD ensures safe continued operation during a primary system failure.

-LLSP units can monitor and log fluid pressure, activation events, temperature, and operational duration.
+EPOD units can monitor and log fluid pressure, humidity, temperature, vibration, activation events, and operational duration.
 This data can be streamed live or reviewed post-event, making it useful for mission debriefs, predictive maintenance, and regulatory compliance in both military and commercial settings.

 Yes.
-The LLSP is modular and integration-friendly.
+The EPOD is modular and integration-friendly.
 It can be retrofitted into both military and civilian platforms—aircraft, ground vehicles, and industrial systems—without major design changes.

-The LLSP supports standard aerospace and industrial protocols such as CAN, UART, and RS-422, and can be customized for system-specific requirements in either military or commercial fleets.
+The EPOD supports standard aerospace and industrial protocols such as CAN, UART, and RS-422, and can be customized for system-specific requirements in either military or commercial fleets.